Searching for the best things to do in Bratislava?

 17) Visiting The Little Blue Church Is An Amazing Things To Do In Bratislava

-Named the Church of Saint Elisabeth, who grew up nearby, it is not open on a regular basis.
+Named the Church of Saint Elisabeth, who grew up nearby, it is not open regularly.

 Hopefully, you will be fortunate, as we were, and the church will be open the day you visit.

-There is no entrance fee, but please be quiet and respectful if you enter the worship space.
+There is no entrance fee, but please be quiet and respectful in the worship space.

-If the Blue Church is closed, it is still really worth it though, to see its exterior and I urge you to take the 10-minute walk from Bratislava’s City Center to see it.
+If the Blue Church is closed, it is still really worth it, to see its exterior and I urge you to take the 10-minute walk from Bratislava’s City Center to see it.

 18) Eurovea Is A Lively Complex Along The Danube Promenade

-Located within walking distance of Bratislava’s Old Town, a new and lively district has arisen.
+Located within walking distance of Bratislava’s Old Town, is a lively district.

-Offices and trendy apartments, as well as chic shops and stores, are located at Eurovea.
-Much like the “mall” we westerners are familiar with, you may decide to check this Slovakian one out!
+Offices, trendy apartments, and chic shops and stores can be found at Eurovea.
+Much like the “mall” we are familiar with, you may want to check this Slovakian one out!

 Restaurants, cafes, and bars spill out onto this amazing outdoor space.